 How to Get to Wilpattu National Park

-- By Boat from Kalpitiya: This is the fastest option, and allows to discover Dutch Bay and the mangroves on the shores.
+- This boat ride is the fastest option and allows to discover Dutch Bay and the mangroves on the shores.
 Note that the return ride might be rough due to swells on Dutch Bay created by the afternoon winds.

 - The park is open from 6 am to 6 pm.